 Montenegro officially declared its independence in 2006.
-Montenegro has about 623 000 of inhabitants.
-In November 2010, Montenegro was accepted as a candidate to begin negotiations for European Union (EU) membership.
+Montenegro has about 620 000 of inhabitants.
+In 2012, Montenegro started accession negotiations with European Union (EU).
 Moving closer to EU accession, Montenegro will need to significantly increase its competitiveness and review its policies with regard to employment, skills development and technological innovation and absorption.

 As the education is a key factor of the society development reforms in this area in Montenegro are continuously implementing reforms, in order to make educational system recognized by its compliance with modern trends and quality in the Region and wider.
 In recent years, reforms have been implemented in all levels of education.
 Reform was preceded by a legislative amendments and changes for the appropriate level of education, and its harmonization with EU legislation.